 The course is intended for students enrolling in Stage I Mathematics (not Statistics) who have

 - a low level of achievement in NCEA Level 3 Calculus (Achievement rather than Merit) or in CIE A2 Mathematics or

 - gaps in their preparation, either from incomplete Level 3 NCEA credits or by having completed CIE AS rather than A2

-- studied Statistics rather than Calculus at level 3
+- studied Statistics rather than Calculus at NCEA Level 3

-- 7th form equivalent qualifications, but have not studied mathematics for some time.
+- NCEA Level 3 equivalent qualifications, but have not studied mathematics for some time.

-Other students find Superstart useful for discovering exactly where they should start their career in university mathematics, or in giving them a head start in MATHS 102.
+Other students find Superstart useful for discovering exactly where they should start their career in university mathematics, or for gaining a head start in MATHS 102, Functioning in Mathematics.

-Students intending to enrol in the courses below should have NCEA level 3 Mathematics (or equivalent) with the following attainments:
+Students intending to enrol in the courses below should ideally have the indicated prior acheivement in Mathematics: